arthurattwell/versed/README.md

 Poetry formatting is complicated, and if you've studied poetry and know HTML you know that HTML has no inherent way to mark up poetry semantically in a way that suits poetry's semantic structures.
 And the same goes for all verse, including lyrics and hymns or snippets of song in running text.

-We needed:
+I set out to find or create:

 1. A convention for marking up poetry that can be expressed in plain markdown (e.g. [CommonMark](http://commonmark.org/) for want of a better 'standard').
 Rendered as HTML with nothing but user-agent formatting, the poems should still be readable and recognisable as poems.
 2. A script that turns those poems into properly structured elements that we can target with CSS.
-The script:
-    - targets a class, which can be applied, for instance, to a `div` or a `blockquote` that contains verse. (e.g. applied to markdown if you're using kramdown, or by wrapping markdown in a `div` that the processor knows to process),
+The script targets a class, which can be applied, for instance, to a `div` or a `blockquote` that contains verse. (e.g. applied to markdown if you're using kramdown, or by wrapping markdown in a `div` that the processor knows to process).
-    - some kind of explicit delimiter (e.g. a lone pilcrow before and after a poem) or
-    - the pattern of elements created by our given syntax (e.g. a heading followed by a series of short lines).
-This last option is most convenient and least likely to work.
-3. An unopinionated CSS stylesheet (probably written as Sass) that can be applied to format these poems conventionally (e.g. enlarge titles, preserve white space, put spaces between stanzas, and indent runover lines).
+3. An unopinionated CSS stylesheet to format these poems.

-## Others' work
+### Others' work

 Who else has tackled similar issues?